 In a balanced pressure ventilation system one fan is used to supply fresh, outdoor air into your home via ceiling vents.
 Meanwhile the second fan (known as the exhaust fan) works in tandem to take an equal amount of stale air from inside your home and expel it outside.
 A balanced pressure ventilation system also retains some of the heat from the air being expelled and transfers it to the fresh air through a heat exchange unit, which is usually installed in your home’s roof space.

 HRV’s core ventilation systems are designed as positive pressure systems, with the additional choice to install a heat transfer system alongside it.
-This kit works to warm your home, keeping the temperature balanced throughout, the perfect complement to a ventilation system.
+This kit works to warm your home, balancing the temperature between rooms, complementing the ventilation system.

-HRV’s range of positive pressure home ventilation systems start from $3,129 (including installation) and can be customised to best suit your home, location and household needs.
+HRV’s range of positive pressure home ventilation systems can be customised to best suit your home, location and household needs.

 Benefits of an HRV Ventilation System